ivensrocha/docker-php-whitebox/README.md

-# docker-php-whitebox
-Apache and PHP whitebox
+Clean installation for PHP, Apache and Magento requirements